Frequently Asked Questions

 This depends on the type of wood.

-It is best to use products that are designed specifically for each type of wood.
-These steps should be done with some frequency depending on the exposure it gets, at least twice a year.
+It is best to use products designed specifically for each type of wood.
+These steps should be done with some frequency, depending on the exposure it gets, at least twice a year.
 Most of our customers are happy to let the furniture weather and turn silver.

 Are there protective covers for winter storage and for when the set is not being used for a long time?

 Yes, there are.

 The main purpose of protective covers is to keep the pieces from collecting dust, leaves, and whatever dirt nature may drop on the set.
 Keeping organic matter off the fabric and frames will keep them looking more beautiful and last longer.
 These covers should be “breathable.”
 In other words, they allow moisture to evaporate through the cover, rather than accumulate moisture where mold and mildew problems can arise.

 Covers are available to fit most pieces of casual furniture.
 A few companies make custom covers specifically for their furniture.